EM 26 - Newest Campaign Tricks 2

-Obama, McCain, Clinton, Giuliani - the leading deep-pocket candidates.
-Their hyperactive teams are working on new public statements daily.
-But do mesmerizing messages lie inside these?
+You can be sure that campaign tricks are seldom forgotten by people in the business of politics.
+Obama, McCain, Clinton, Giuliani were once the leading deep-pocket candidates in 2008.
+Their hyperactive teams worked on new public statements daily.
+Were there mesmerizing messages inside their statements?

-We saw in Part 1, how the EnglishMojo Subtext Process (ESP) cuts through verbiage and exposes underlying subtexts.
-Now as the campaign picks up speed, we’ll use it to examine how each of these front-runners confronts the issues for this election.
+We saw how a little device, the EnglishMojo Subtext Process (ESP), cuts through verbiage and exposes underlying subtexts.
+We’ll use it to examine how each of these front-runners confronted the issues for that election.

 First we focus on one of the more traditional campaigners, Hillary.
-Her web site encourages the first name familiarity through its heading, “Hillary for President”.
+Her web site encouraged the first name familiarity through its heading, “Hillary for President”.

 “Americans are ready for a leader who will restore America’s reputation in the world, and Hillary is prepared to lead America back in the right…”